MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/cheatsheet.md

     .EnableLocalScreenshots()
     .StartApp();
 ```
-This will put the screenshots in the directory where the test assembly resides.
-The image will be named `screenshot-X-png`.
+The above code example puts screenshots in the directory where the test assembly resides, naming the image `screenshot-X-png`.

 <a name="invoke_method_on_an_appResult_or_UIElement"></a>
 ### Invoke a Method on an AppResult or UI Element

 It is possible to execute native methods on underlying views with the `AppQuery.Invoke` method.
-The method being invoked must mach the native method name, not the C# method name.
+The method invoked must match the native method name, not the C# method name.
 For example, to invoke the [`setGravity`](https://developer.android.com/reference/android/widget/TextView.html#setGravity(int)) method on an Android `TextView`:

 ```csharp
 app.Query(e => e.Id("userName").Invoke("setGravity", 1)); //center text
 ```

-Notice that the `Invoke` uses Java **TextView.setGravity** method and not the C# **TextView.[Gravity](https://developer.xamarin.com/api/property/Android.Widget.TextView.Gravity/)** property.
+Notice that the `Invoke` uses Java `TextView.setGravity` method and not the C# `TextView.[Gravity](https://developer.xamarin.com/api/property/Android.Widget.TextView.Gravity/)` property.